Moaz-Maalik/Saffai/README.md

 communication gap between the customers and the service providers but is also going to build a strong and positive position in a relatively less explored market.

+Setting up the repository

+Make sure you have Adobe XD installed

+Steps

+Open the file provided with Adobe XD